 Wedding photography coverage is highly in demand and is one of the most lucrative ways to make money taking pictures.
-As such, some photographers specialise in this area and work in teams to cover the entire event.
+Some photographers specialise in this area and work in teams to cover the entire event.

 Tip: If you’d like to focus on wedding photography, consider constructing a wedding-themed website that showcases your portfolio.
-Meanwhile, if you’re a beginner, a great way to get clients is by highlighting your portraiture—this shows you’re able to take people-centric photos intimately.
+Meanwhile, if you’re a beginner, a great way to get clients is by highlighting your portraiture—this shows you can take people-centric photos intimately.

 Profitable photography niches

-From the list of tips above, you can tell that there are many ways to make money with photography.
+From the tips above, you can tell there are many ways to make money with photography.
 You might be asking what kind of photography makes the most money—which heavily depends on your skills, location, and opportunities.
 However, some of the most profitable niches you can explore are:

-Wedding photography: People who want to remember their big day will have considerable budgets to spend for coverage.
-While wedding photography is a lot of work and may require you to work with a team, it is a highly rewarding specialisation.
+Wedding photography: People who want to remember their big day will have considerable budgets to spend on coverage.
+While wedding photography is a lot of work and may require you to work with a team, it is a good specialisation.

-Portraiture: Taking portraits of individuals, families, or even pets is a great way to boost your income that also requires minimal effort and equipment.
+Portraiture: Taking portraits of individuals, families, or even pets is a great way to boost your income, requiring minimal effort and equipment.

 Architectural photography: This niche fulfils the needs of businesses for coverage of building interiors and exteriors.

 Landscape photography: If you’re interested in learning how to make money with landscape photography, you would need to truly master this craft.
-While there are fewer photographers that pursue this niche professionally, one way to earn income from landscape photography is by selling photographs.
+While fewer photographers pursue this niche professionally, one way to earn income from landscape photography is by selling photographs.